pschild/smart-home-conx/README.md

 ## Development

 1. Copy .env.template to .env and provide necessary credentials and secrets.
-2. Run `docker-compose up -d` to build and start all services.
-Run `docker-compose up -d --build <APP>` to run and rebuild a specific service.
+2. ~~Run `docker-compose up -d` to build and start all services.
+Run `docker-compose up -d --build <APP>` to run and rebuild a specific service.~~
+   Run `docker-compose build && docker-compose up -d` (or `npm run docker:start:all:dev`) to start all containers in **DEV** mode.
+Connections via SSL are not possible, so only use this for development on your local machine.
+   -- OR --
+   Run `docker-compose build --build-arg PRODUCTION=true && docker-compose up -d` (or `npm run docker:start:all:prod`) to start all containers in **PROD** mode.
+This include SSL certificates.
 3. During development, you can start a single service by running `npm run start:<SERVICE>` or build it by running `npm run build:<SERVICE>`.

 ### Helpful commands